The Gut-Brain Health FAQ Guide

 – Blood sugar levels

 – Nervous system function

 – Thymus function

-The digestive system is the largest involuntary nervous system in the body.
+The digestive system is the most extensive involuntary nervous system in the body.
 The enteric nervous system controls the activities of the digestive process.
-The splenic nervous system controls the functions of the respiratory, cardiovascular, and other systems.
+The splenic nervous system controls the respiratory, cardiovascular, and other functions.

-When the digestive system is not functioning properly, the nervous system is also not working properly.
-When the nervous system is not properly functioning, it results in problems like anxiety, depression, and insomnia.
+When the digestive system is not functioning correctly, the nervous system is also not working properly.
+When the nervous system is not correctly functioning, it results in problems like Anxiety, Depression, and insomnia.

 The Microbiome and the Nervous System

-An imbalance in the gut microbiome can lead to a host of health issues, such as low testosterone levels, anxiety, depression, and autoimmune disorders like lupus.
-Chronic stress can be another factor that affects the microbiome, as can bacterial overgrowth and inflammation.
-The nervous system is impacted by all of these things.
+An imbalance in the gut microbiome can lead to various health issues, such as low testosterone levels, Anxiety, Depression, and autoimmune disorders like lupus.
+Chronic stress can also affect the microbiome, as can bacterial overgrowth and inflammation.
+All of these things impact the nervous system.
 Therefore, improving your gut health may help improve your health overall.